Azure/data-api-builder/docs/configuration-file.md

 }
 ```

-the configuration is telling Data API builder that the exposed `todo` entity has a Many-To-One relationship with the `category` entity (defined elsewhere in the configuration file) and so the resulting exposed GraphQL schema (limited to the `todo` entity) should look like the following:
+the configuration is telling Data API builder that the exposed `Todo` entity has a Many-To-One relationship with the `Category` entity (defined elsewhere in the configuration file) and so the resulting exposed GraphQL schema (limited to the `Todo` entity) should look like the following:

 ```graphql
 type Todo